Chapekar brothers: The shooting of Rand

-On 22 June 1897, the Diamond Jubilee of Queen Victoria was celebrated in Poona.
-In his autobiography, Damodar Hari writes that he believed the jubilee celebrations would cause Europeans of all ranks to go to the Government House, and give them the opportunity to kill Rand.
+On 22 June 1897, the Diamond Jubilee of Queen Victoria was celebrated in Pune.
+In his autobiography, Damodar Hari writes that he believed the jubilee celebrations would cause Europeans of all ranks to go to the Government House, and give them the opportunity to kill Walter Charles Rand.
 The brothers Damodar Hari and Balkrishna Hari selected a spot of Ganeshkhind road, by side of a yellow bungalow to shoot at Rand.
 Each armed with a sword and a pistol.
 Balkrishna in addition carried a hatchet.
 They reached Ganeshkhind, they saw what looked like Rand's carriage pass by, but they let it go, not being sure, deciding to attack him on his way back.
 They reached Government House at 7.00 – 7.30 in the evening, the sun had set and darkness began to set in.
 A large number of people had gathered to witness the spectacle at the Government House.
 There were bonfires on the hills.
 The swords and the hatchets they carried made movement without raising suspicion difficult, so they cached them at a stone culvert near the bungalow.
 As planned, Damodar Hari waited at the gate of the Government House, and as Rand's carriage emerged, ran 10 – 15 paces behind it.
 As the carriage reached the yellow bungalow, Damodar made up the distance, and called out "Gondya ala re"(“Gondya has come,” or “here is Gondya”), a predetermined signal for Balkrishna to take action.
 Damodar Hari undid the flap of the carriage, raised it and fired from a distance of about a span.
 It was originally planned that both would shoot at Rand, so as to ensure that Rand would not live, however Balkrishna Hari lagged behind and Rand's carriage rolled on, Balkrishna Hari meanwhile on the suspicion that the occupants of the following carriage were whispering to each other, fired at the head of one of them from behind.
 Lieutenant Ayerst, Rand's military escort who was riding in the following carriage died on the spot, Rand was taken to Sassoon Hospital where he succumbed to his injuries on 3 July 1897.